hashgraph/hedera-services/docs/design/virtual-addresses.md

 - Implement logic to rebuild the `evmAddress -> accountId` map from state e.g. similar to `AliasManager.rebuildAliasesMap` implementation
 - Update `AliasManager.rebuildAliasesMap` method to work only for EC/ED key bytes aliases

+#### Introduce special system account
+- Create new system account for exposed keys/addresses from Ethereum tools and external chains that will be used to ensure that no such keys/addresses will be allowed
+- The limitation for accounts to have a maximum limit of virtual addresses will not be applicable to this system account i.e. this account will have unbounded list of virtual addresses

 #### State migration
 - Create new class in `com.hedera.node.app.service.mono.state.migration` that implements the migration logic for the accounts and contracts
 - During migration all `evmAddress` entries that are currently in `AliasManager` map should be moved to the `evmAddress -> accountId` map
 - After migration is done the `AliasManager` map should contain only key based alias entries
+- The migration is not reversible so if data expected in the new version of the state is missing we should fall back to the way we retrieve data from the old version of the state
 - Migration steps are described [here](https://github.com/hashgraph/hedera-improvement-proposal/blob/main/HIP/hip-631.md#alias-to-virtual-account-migration)

 ### Transactions